reyammer/shellnoob/README.md

 - support for both ATT & Intel syntax.
 Check the ```--intel``` switch.
 - support for 32 and 64 bits (when playing on x86\_64 machine).
 Check the ```--64``` switch.
 - resolve syscall numbers, constants, and error numbers (now implemented for real! :-)).
 - portable and easily deployable (it only relies on gcc/as/objdump and python).
-And it just *one self-contained python script*!
+It is just *one self-contained python script*, and it supports both Python2.7+ and Python3+.
 - in-place development: you run ShellNoob directly on the target architecture!
 - built-in support for Linux/x86, Linux/x86\_64, Linux/ARM, FreeBSD/x86, FreeBSD/x86\_64.
 - "*prepend breakpoint*" option.
 Check the ```-c``` switch.